“First off, you can't ask any questions… Yes or no: Are you available for a meeting on…”

 One thing to note for me, is that due to the smaller form factor, Nikon users will notice that some dedicated buttons we are used to having on our DSLRs are absent.
 These include most notably the AF selector (both mode and AF/MF).

-However to make up for this, the Z 7 is arguably the most customizable Nikon camera I've ever used, with no less than less than six different controls can be configured with the Z 7 and S line lenses (5 controls if you are not using an S line lens with the control ring).
+However to make up for this, the Z 7 is arguably the most customizable Nikon camera I've ever used, with no less than six different controls can be configured with the Z 7 and S line lenses (5 controls if you are not using an S line lens with the control ring).
 This gives a huge amount of customization, and ensures that the user can setup the camera controls to best suit his/her needs.
 For me, this more than makes up for the decision to drop some dedicated buttons found on many Nikon DSLRs.

 The Z 7 has essentially the exact same menu structure as my D850 and D500.
 If you know how to use your Nikon DSLR, you know exactly how to use and setup this camera.
 Because of this, I could setup this camera to my preferences and start shooting within minutes.
 Add in the touch-interface of the back LCD, and I'm able to zip through menu selections if I need to change a setting on the fly.

 For me, the EVF of the Nikon Z 7 blew me away.
 I have never used a camera with an EVF with any depth, and coming from a DSLR, I loved the EVF of the Z 7.
 It feels massive, responsive, and super sharp.